 This may seem straight forward but I address it because it is commonly misunderstood.
 When the oil and water come out of the condenser into the separatory funnel they separate.
 As most people know oil and water don’t mix, so this is nothing special, but what I often hear is oil floats on water because water is heavier, This is false.
 There are two reasons why the oil floats on the water.
 First, the dipole-dipole bond between the water molecules is much stronger than any of the reactions happening between the oil and water so the oil will not pull the water bonds apart.
 Second is water is more dense not heavier than oil so the water sinks to the bottom.
 Additionally, the essential oil, like all oils, is hydrophobic.

-The easy answer is it depends on the variety.
-The species Lavandula X Intermedia, the hybrid lavenders, produce the most oil.
+Yields depend on the variety.
+The species Lavandula X Intermedia, lavindins, produce the most oil.
 Grosso which is the most common variety of lavender, is one of the highest oil producers.
-We get about 225-300 ml of oil per batch for Grosso.
-The species Lavandula Angustifolia sometimes referred to as English lavender is a very low producer of oil.
+We get about 225-300 ml of oil per batch for Grosso from 20-25 lbs in a 60L still.
+The species Lavandula Angustifolia sometimes referred to as English lavender is a low producer of oil.
 Some varieties produce more than others but typically we get 30-120 ml depending on the variety of Angustifolias.
-So why distill the English lavenders at all?
-The English lavenders produce the most desirable essential oil. the Intermedias, sometimes referred to as Lavandins or French lavender, have more camphor in their oil.
+English lavenders produce the most desirable essential oil.
+Lavandins have more camphor in their oil.
 Camphor is the same scent you find in vicks vapor rub.
-Don’t let this turn you off from Grosso oil however, many people still really enjoy Grosso’s scent because it is the most common variety of lavender.
+Don’t let this turn you off from Grosso oil however, many people still really enjoy Grosso’s scent because it is the most common scent of lavender.
 Grosso is the smell most people recognize as lavender.
-The English varieties have a much sweeter smell and are more desired in the aromatherapy arena, but ultimately it is really up to you and what you like.
+The English varieties have a much sweeter smell and are more desired in the aromatherapy arena.

-The lavender water is referred to as Hydrosol.
-If you put the correct amount of water in your still (not too much so you don’t water down the hydrosol) you will get another desirable product lavender hydrosol.
+The lavender water that comes out with the oil is now referred to as Hydrosol.
+If you put the correct amount of water in your still (not too much so you don’t water down the hydrosol) you will get another desirable product, lavender hydrosol.
 You can learn more about hydrosol here.
 Hydrosol is used for removing makeup, body sprays, deodorants, linen sprays etc. We use it in our linen spray that we sell here on our farm.

-As Ron Burgandy would say, It’s Science.
+Why do we use Copper for distilling?
+As Ron Burgundy would say, It’s Science.
 We use copper because it allows us to give you a freshly distilled superior smelling oil.
 A scent in oil no one really cares for is sulfur.
 You know that rotten egg or burnt match smell… Yeah we don’t like it either.
-We want to make sure the sulfur smell is taken out of the essential oils, where it naturally occurs.
+We want to make sure the sulfur smell is taken out of the essential oils, because sulfur is in most plants in small amounts.
 Fortunately for us Copper molecules have a +2 ionic charge and Sulfate molecules have a -2 ionic charge, so the two elements really like each other and make a beautiful teal green powder called copper sulfate.
-And just in case you think I am making this up, here is a picture of the bottom of our still after a complete distillation.
 You can see the greenish teal marks on the side and bottom of my still.
 It is easily washed away with a little water.